May 25 Outage After Action Report

 What caused my power to go out?

-1. Too many power plants were offline from planned and unplanned power plant outages.
-50% of the generation in our area was unavailable.
+1. Too many power plants were offline (some planned, some unplanned) and 50% of the generation in our area was unavailable.

 Details about power plant outages